-This is a convenient point at which to paint the frames and buffer beams.
+Now that the main frames and frame spacers have been assembled, this is a convenient point at which to paint the frames and buffer beams.
 This may be done with either cellulose or enamel, both of which are readily available in spray cans for a good finish.
-The metal should be thoroughly cleaned to remove the anti rust oil with which they are coated during manufacture, before being primed and painted with colour.
+Prior to painting, any surface rust should be removed and the frames degreased to remove the anti rust oil with which they are coated.